YAL-Game-Things/Become-the-Moon-guide/61 Discard.md

 ## Spells, maybes

-### Euphoria (rare, 5 mana)
+### Composting (rare, 2 mana)
-By the time you get this to half-decent numbers,
+In a way similar to Mulligan, but you also get mana next round.

-Stoke will outweight it while costing nothing to cast.
+Can be good if you're open to discarding your retain-able cards _or_ if you have a Levitator/Trash Fox to keep drawing cards.

 ### Adrenaline (rare, 0 mana)
 Can help with boosting cards mid-game,